LeeT27/scatterV/README.md

 ## Part 2: Pipeline architecture and hazard mitigation
 This portion of the project is about pipelining my functional single cycle RISC-V core in order to increase the maximum clock speed.
 A major issue with my first processor a year back was not only that it was a single cycle, where each instruction needed to complete the 5 stages before the next instruction but also that heavy instructions such as `MULT` and `DIV` made the worst case propagation delay much longer.
 I pipelined scatterV using the following 5-stage RISC-V pipeline model to minimize the worst case propagation delay:

-1. **Instruction Fetch (IF):** Fetches the instruction from `instruction_memory` based on the current PC value
+1. **Instruction Fetch (IF):** Fetches the instruction from `instruction_memory`, using `if_pc` as a pointer
-2. **Instruction Decode (ID):** Decodes the fetched instruction to set control signals and multiplexer selection
+2. **Instruction Decode (ID):** Decodes the fetched instruction to pass control signals, generate immediates, and read combinationally read register
-3. **Execute (EX):** Performs arithmetic, branches, jumps, or reading `lfsr_reg` for the `RND` instruction
+3. **Execute (EX):** Combinationally performs arithmetic, branches, jumps, RNG, and flag conditions
-4. **Memory Access (MEM):** Reads/writes the program memory for loads/stores
+4. **Memory Access (MEM):** Sequentially reads or writes the program memory for loads/stores
-5. **Write Back (WB):** Writes the final result, selected by wb_sel, into `rd`
+5. **Write Back (WB):** Writes a value into a register if control signal allows

 Here is a good visual that helped me understand the flow of instructions using single-cycle vs pipelining:

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/e86e4c30-aaab-4ef0-98cd-d5abffc16312" />

-While pipelining has a slight latency when filling and emptying the pipeline, the minimized worst case propagation delay allows for a much higher maximum operating frequency, running programs more efficiently
+While pipelining has a slight latency when filling and emptying the pipeline, the minimized worst case propagation delay allows for a much higher maximum operating frequency, running programs more efficiently.

 ### Pipeline Registers
 I replaced old registers with 4 new groups of hardware registers to transfer data between the 5 stages directly using synchronized `always_ff` blocks in `top_module`: